shobhitpuri/git-refresh/README.md

 ```
 `remote-branch-name` is the remote branch from which you want to pull changes.

-## git-purem
+## git-pushremote

-git-purem, i.e (short form of git push remote) enables you to push your changes to remote origin to the same branch name as local.
+git-pushremote enables you to push your changes to remote origin to the same branch name as local.
 It also checks if the remote branch exists or not.
 If it exists, it updates your local branch with remote before pushesing the commits.

 Instead of:
 ```